huachangYu/dem/README.md

 `./main.o`
 then, use python to draw the delaunay triangulation
 `python draw.py`
-I recomand you to run it on windows because I havn't check whether it work well on linux.
+You are supposed to run it on windows because I havn't check whether it work well on linux.
 ## Result
 ![result](./pics/net.png)
 The algorithm may be a little slow